Shettima, Atiku, Obi, Kingibe, Radda, Zulum, el-Rufai, others pray for Buhari in Daura

 By Johnbosco Agbakwuru

-Also present were the former Governor of Kaduna State, Mallam Nasir el-Rufai, and the ex-Secretary to the Government of the Federation, Ambassador Babagana Kingibe, among others.
+Also present were former governor of Kaduna State, Mallam Nasir el-Rufai, and ex-Secretary to the Government of the Federation, SGF, Ambassador Babagana Kingibe, among others.

-The Vice President Shettima, after the brief session on the second day of prayers for the repose of the former President, said the passing of Muhammadu Buhari personally pained President Bola Tinubu.
+The Vice President Shettima, after the brief session on the second day of prayers for the repose of the former President, said President Bola Tinubu was personally pained by the passing of Muhammadu Buhari.

 He described Buhari’s passing as a major loss not only to his family, the people of Daura or the people of Katsina State, but also to the nation and the entire African continent.